 Joint Announcement on United States-Japan GPS Cooperation

-This 8th Plenary meeting strengthened cooperative relations between the United States and Japan.
-Both Governments acknowledged the important future contribution of QZSS to the space-based PNT services of Japan.
-They affirmed that continued close cooperation in the area of navigation satellite system will contribute to the peaceful development of the Asia-Pacific region and promote global economic growth.
-In that regard, both Governments welcomed the 6th meeting of the International Committee on Global Navigation Satellite Systems (ICG-6) to be held in Tokyo, September 5-9, 2011 and the 3rd Asia Oceania Regional Workshop on GNSS to be held in Japan's fiscal year 2011.
+The 9th Plenary strengthened cooperative relations between the United States and Japan.
+Both Governments reaffirmed that continued close cooperation in the area of satellite navigation will contribute to the peaceful development of the Asia-Pacific region and promote global economic growth.